Fiserv/transfer-now/docs/transfer-via-bank-accounts/accounts-restrictions.md

 <div class="card-body">
 <ul>
-<li><b>External Account Limit</b>-Clients can limit the total number of external accounts a user can add
+<li><b>External Account Limit</b>—Clients can limit the total number of external accounts a user can add
 to the TransferNow service.
 If the client does not set a limit, the user can add an unlimited number of accounts. </li>
 <li><b>Suspended Accounts</b>—Negative activity such as returns on accounts will result in systematic,
 account-level suspension.
-Preemptive risk management processes can also manually suspend an account.
+Pre-emptive risk management processes can also manually suspend an account.
 A TransferNow user can delete a suspended account, but no suspended account can be reregistered until a suspension is removed. </li>
 <li><b>Exception Denied Accounts</b>—Exception denials of account registration are levied through